openmeteo/enhydris/doc/dev/database.rst

       The :class:`water district <models.WaterDivision>` in which
       the water basin is.

-.. class:: enhydris.models.GentityAltCodeType(Lookup)

-   The different kinds of codes that a gentity may have; see :class:`~enhydris.models.GentityAltCode` for more information.

-.. class:: enhydris.models.GentityAltCode

-   While each gentity is automatically given an id by the system, some stations may also have alternative codes.
-For example, in Greece, if a database contains a measuring station that is owned by a specific organisation, the station has the id given to it by the database, but in addition it may have a code assigned by the organisation; some also have a code created by older inter-organisational efforts to create a unique list of stations in Greece; and some also have a WMO code.
-This model therefore stores alternative codes.

-   .. attribute:: enhydris.models.GentityAltCode.gentity

-      A foreign key to :class:`~enhydris.models.Gentity`.

-   .. attribute:: enhydris.models.GentityAltCode.type

-      The type of alternative code; one of those listed in :class:`~enhydris.models.GentityAltCodeType`.

-   .. attribute:: enhydris.models.GentityAltCode.value

-      A character field with the actual code.

 .. class:: enhydris.models.FileType(Lookup)

    A lookup that contains one additional field: